• Skip to primary navigation

 Customer Reviews

-Customers who have invested in the Recast have all been pretty happy with their purchase, with about 8,000 customers scoring it an average of 4 stars.
+Customers who have invested in the Recast have all been pretty happy with their purchase, with about 8,000 customers scoring an average of 4 stars.
 And this matches our experience with the device as well.

 It successfully recorded all the shows that we set it up to tape, though even the high-definition content certainly didn’t have the same sharpness as the 4K content we are used to seeing on our screen.
 This isn’t the fault of the Recast but was certainly noticeable.